TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 5/Luke 5.7.md

 ---

-and they beckoned unto their partners in the other boat, that they should come and help them.
-And they came, and filled both the boats, so that they began to sink.
+They beckoned to their partners in the other boat, that they should come and help them.
+They came, and filled both boats, so that they began to sink.